mitranim/prax/docs/html/partials/index.md

 ## Overview

 Prax is:
-* an architecture for GUI apps
+* an architecture for realtime applications
 * a library implementing that architecture

-Prax complements React.
-It's not React-specific, and should complement any React-inspired rendering library.
+Prax is designed to complement React or any React-style rendering library.
+Its concepts are applicable to more than just GUI apps.

-Borrows many concepts from Clojure / Om, Erlang, Elm, and others.
-Similar to Redux, but more feature-complete.
-Very powerful but extremely small (5 KB minified).
+Borrows many concepts from Clojure / Om, Haskell, Erlang, and others.
+Somewhat similar to Redux, but much more feature-complete.

 ## Example